What Are the Benefits of Gynecomastia Surgery?

 - Explain how to prepare for your male breast reduction

-Gynecomastia Surgery Techniques
+How Is Gynecomastia Surgery Performed?

 To improve the appearance of enlarged male breasts, Dr. Agullo will use one or more of the following gynecomastia surgery techniques:

-Liposuction With Gland Excision
+Liposuction Alone or With Gland Excision

 - The most common approach to male breast reduction

 - An outpatient procedure

 - Vaser ultrasonic liposuction and Renuvion J-Plasma for skin tightening are combined